On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Determination of the almost simple subgroups

 (For $p\neq 2,3,13$, we find that there is no extension of $L(E_7){\downarrow_H}$ to a module for $\PGL_2(27)$ where the traces of the classes of involutions are those of involutions in (adjoint) $E_7$, offering another proof for these primes.)

 For $p=13$, however, this is all false.
-The $H$-actions on $M(E_7)$ and $L(E_7)$ are extensible to both diagonal and field automorphisms of $H$.
+The Brauer characters of $H$ on $M(E_7)$ and $L(E_7)$ are extensible to both diagonal and field automorphisms of $H$.
 However, the module $M(E_7){\downarrow_H}$, which has structure $14/14^*/14/14^*$ is not extensible to $H.2$, since the diagonal automorphism swaps $14$ and $14^*$, hence has $28$-dimensional simple modules.
 However, in the supplementary materials we do find an element of order $3$ in $\Sp_{56}(k)$ that induces the field automorphism on $H$ and lies in $E_7(k)$.

 \paragraph{Determination of $H$ up to conjugacy}